-- GCC, through legally enforceable agreements, have a policy and arrangements to safeguard the confidentiality of the information obtained, or created during the performance of certification activities at all levels of its structure, including committees and external bodies or individuals acting on its behalf.
+- GCC, through legally enforceable agreements, has a policy and arrangements to safeguard the confidentiality of the information obtained, or created during the performance of certification activities at all levels of its structure, including committees and external bodies or individuals acting on its behalf.

 - GCC will inform the client in advance, of the information it intends to place in the public domain.
 All other information, except for information that is made publicly accessible by the client, shall be considered confidential.
 Except as required by accreditation bodies or governmental authorities, information about a particular client or individual will not be disclosed to a third party without the written consent of the client or individual concerned.
 Where GCC is required by law to release confidential information to a third party, the client or individual concerned will, unless regulated by law, be notified in advance of the information provided.

-- GCC has established a confidentiality agreement to make sure that all staff, employees, auditors, contractors, and members of committees act in a strictly trustworthy and unbiased manner in relation to both GCC and GCC’s client while fulfilling their duties.
-The agreement requires them to disclose confidential information relating to GCC’s Client to GCC only and may not divulge or disclose any of it to any third party.
+- GCC has established a confidentiality agreement to make sure that all staff, employees, auditors, contractors, and members of committees act in a strictly trustworthy and unbiased manner in relation to both GCC and GCC’s clients while fulfilling their duties.
+The agreement requires them to disclose confidential information relating to GCC’s clients to GCC only and may not divulge or disclose any of it to any third party.
 This is a requirement to keep all documents and other material incorporating any confidential information separate from their own documents and materials.

-- GCC requires that all staff (including directors), employees, auditors, contractors, and members of committees to sign confidentiality agreements before doing any activity related to GCC.
+- GCC requires that all staff (including directors), auditors, contractors, and members of committees to sign confidentiality agreements before doing any activity related to GCC.

 - GCC makes available and uses equipment and facilities that ensure the secure handling of confidential information.